AlexStormwood/expressjs-masterclass-demo/README.md

 # expressjs-masterclass-demo
  Example of what the ExpressJS masterclass server for Flex1 2021 can look like.

+ NOTE: This is big multi-lesson script.
+It will be a confusing, text-heavy mess unless you've got the lesson recordings to watch while going through these notes.

 ## Hello World

 Initialize your repo as an NPM project with this: